20 zip codes·Updated June 2026

 4 Bedroom$2,740/mo

-Fair Market Rents are published annually by HUD for the Baltimore metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Baltimore metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Baltimore metro area is $1,950/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Baltimore metro is $1,950/month.
+Asking rents come in about 19% below the federal benchmark, which can make Section 8 properties competitive here.

-Baltimore is one of the most affordable large cities on the East Coast, and Johns Hopkins (both the university and hospital system) is the economic anchor.
-Federal Hill, Canton, and Fells Point are premium neighborhoods that attract young professionals.
-Neighborhoods like Pigtown, Highlandtown, and Hampden are in various stages of gentrification.
+Baltimore is one of the most affordable large cities on the East Coast.
+Johns Hopkins (university and hospital system) is the economic anchor.
+Federal Hill, Canton, and Fells Point are premium and pull young professionals.
+Pigtown, Highlandtown, and Hampden are in various stages of gentrification.
 Parts of West and East Baltimore are still very challenged.
-This is a market where the difference between a great investment and a bad one is measured in blocks, not miles.
-The cash flow potential is real in the right areas, but you need to do your homework.
-Baltimore also has a ground rent system that's unique to Maryland, so understand that before buying.
-If you're willing to learn the geography, there's opportunity here.
+The gap between a great investment and a bad one is measured in blocks, not miles.
+Cash flow potential is real in the right areas.
+Maryland's ground rent system is unique and worth understanding before you buy.
+Real opportunity here for investors willing to learn the geography.